The Role of Symmetry in Quantum Query-to-Communication Simulation: Introduction

 Here $\Q(f)$ denotes the bounded-error quantum query complexity of $f$, and $\Q^{cc}(f\circ \twobitgadget)$ denotes the bounded-error quantum communication complexity for computing $f\circ \twobitgadget$.
 Throughout this paper, we refer to Theorem~\ref{theo: qtm_sim_log_loss} as the BCW simulation. \cite{BuhrmanCleveWigderson98} used this, for instance, to show that the bounded-error quantum communication complexity of the Set-Disjointness function is $O(\sqrt{n}\log n)$, using Grover's $O(\sqrt{n})$-query search algorithm~\cite{Grover96} for the $\NOR_n$ function.

 It is folklore in the classical world that the analogous simulation does not incur a $\log n$ factor overhead.
 That is,

 where $\mathsf{R}(f)$ denotes the bounded-error randomized query complexity of $f$ and $\mathsf{R}^{cc}(f\circ \twobitgadget)$ denotes the bounded-error randomized communication complexity for computing $f\circ \twobitgadget$.
 Thus, a natural question is whether the multiplicative $\log n$ blow-up in the communication cost in the BCW simulation is necessary.
-Chakraborty et al.~\cite{CCMP20} answered this question and exhibited a total function for which the $\log n$ blow-up is indeed necessary when $\XOR_2$ is the inner function.